Last Updated on April 24, 2023

 The newly announced Blue Ridge Craft Trails are an incredible connection between travelers and artists across Western North Carolina.
 Since they include 25 counties, we’ve narrowed this article down to feature more than 20 artists that reside and work in Haywood County.

 Specifically, our guide focuses on Maggie Valley and Waynesville artists and those working in Canton and Clyde.
-We also share a summary of the Blue Ridge Craft Trails, how to find them, and things to do before and after you meet these amazing artists.
+We also share a summary of the Blue Ridge trails, how to find them, and things to do before and after you meet these amazing artists.

 Here’s an outline of our guide if you want to skip ahead: